Triston Casas Preview, Player Props: Red Sox vs. Astros

-Triston Casas, with a slugging percentage of .412 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox against the Houston Astros, with Jose Urquidy on the hill, August 23 at 8:10 PM ET.
+The Boston Red Sox and Triston Casas (.412 slugging percentage over his past 10 games, including two homers), take on starting pitcher J.P.
+France and the Houston Astros at Minute Maid Park, Thursday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Astros.
+In his previous game, he went 1-for-4 with an RBI against the Astros.

 Triston Casas Game Info & Props vs. the Astros